HabibiCodeCH/claude-no-bash-detour/README.md

 # claude-no-bash-detour

+Tired of Claude not working because it is waiting for you to approve a simple bash command? claude-no-bash-detour is for you!

-A set of Claude Code `PreToolUse` hooks that deny specific Bash command patterns which duplicate a built-in Claude Code tool, and tell Claude to use that tool instead.
+3 Claude Code `PreToolUse` hooks that deny specific Bash command patterns in favour of native tools instead.
 Each hook is a standalone script; install one, some, or all of them.

 ## Why

-Telling Claude in a `CLAUDE.md` file "don't use `find -exec`, use Grep/Glob" doesn't reliably stick — instructions are a suggestion, not an enforcement mechanism, and a model will still reach for a familiar shell one-liner under the right prompt.
+Telling Claude in a `CLAUDE.md` file "don't use `find -exec`, use Grep/Glob" doesn't work with certainty. .md instructions are merely suggestions and have no enforcement mechanism.
+The model will still reach for a familiar shell one-liner under the right prompt.
 It also means every Bash call built out of one of these patterns shows up as a permission prompt for the user to approve, when the native tool call wouldn't have needed approval at all.

-A `PreToolUse` hook enforces it at the harness level instead: the hook runs before the Bash tool call reaches you, denies it if it matches, and hands Claude a reason it can act on — so it retries with the right tool rather than just getting stuck.
+A `PreToolUse` hook enforces it at the harness level instead: the hook runs before the Bash tool call reaches the user, denies it if it matches, and hands Claude a reason it can act on so it retries with the right tool rather than just getting stuck.
 Configured once in `settings.json`, it applies to every session and every subagent, so you're not approving (or fixing) the same pattern repeatedly across parallel agents.